Low Testosterone and Sex Drive

 Surprisingly, low testosterone by itself rarely causes erectile dysfunction, or ED.
 Low testosterone alone -- with no other health problems -- accounts for a small minority of men with erectile dysfunction.

 Erection problems are usually caused by atherosclerosis -- hardening of the arteries.
 If damaged, the tiny blood vessels supplying the penis can no longer dilate to bring in the strong flow needed for a firm erection.
-Diabetes, high blood pressure, and high cholesterol are the three main causes of atherosclerosis and erectile dysfunction.
+Diabetes, high blood pressure, smoking, and high cholesterol are the three main causes of atherosclerosis and erectile dysfunction.